-- Transition support (from Grade 9 to Grade 10 and Grade 12 post secondary). - The Transition Centers at Balwin and McCauley support students with little or no formal schooling at the junior and senior high levels. - Review of course loads, credit completion in relation to high school completion requirements and attendance. - Specific high school consultants to work with teachers and department heads. - NTIP for teachers new to teaching or new to high school. - Success in Schools for Students in Care project with Alberta Education. - Understanding by Design support to all high schools. - High School Flexibility Project.
+- Transition support (from Grade 9 to Grade 10 and Grade 12 post secondary). - The Transition Centers. - Review of course loads, credit completion in relation to high school completion requirements and attendance. • - Specific high school consultants to work with teachers and department heads. • - NTIP for teachers new to teaching or new to high school. • - Success in Schools for Students in Care project with Alberta Education. • - Universal Design for Learning support to all high schools. • - High School Flexibility Project.